jacksleight/coast/README.md

 All feedback, suggestions, bug reports and contributions are very welcome.
 Please feel free to get in touch by email (jacksleight at gmail dot com) or [@jacksleight](https://twitter.com/jacksleight) on Twitter.

-**The documentation and code comments are still a work in progress (sorry).
+**The documentation and tests are still a work in progress (sorry).
 Until there's a stable release the API may change.**

 ## Installation